 While it’s certainly true that a rivalry still exists between Denmark and Sweden, it’s now more the kind experienced by siblings.

-Sweden might remain the country the Danes love to hate, but it’s all pretty amiable now, even though some may have longer memories than others.
+Sweden might remain the country the Danes love to hate, but it’s all pretty amiable now – although it’s fair to say there’s been a fair bit of grumbling since Sweden decided to close its borders – even though some may have longer memories than others.